Mishti92/writing-from-the-void/content/index.md

 *offline, mostly.*

-deleted all social media accounts and writing from the void lately.
+deleted all social media accounts and writing from the void lately. disconnected from most of the world, in a tiny island, south of Brazil.
+1 month.
+2 months.
+3 months. no se.

 changing my brain chemistry to create for my soul and connect the dots of all I have been and all I want to be.